Summary

 An established standard to which the described resource conforms.

-The dcterms:conformsTo property in included in a publication when that publication has been checked and confirmed to conform to an accessibility standard.
-The value is a string or URL that identifies the standard.
+When the dcterms:conformsTo property is included in a publication, it indicates that someone has checked and confirmed the publication conforms to a standard.
+The value of the element is a string or URL that identifies the standard.

-For EPUB, this property identifies both the version of the EPUB Accessibility standard the publication conforms to as well as the version and level of WCAG conformance.
-The value of the string must conform to the following pattern:
+In particular, the EPUB Accessibility 1.1 standard uses this property to identify publications that conform to its requirements.
+The value of the property identifies both the version of the standard the publication conforms to as well as the version and level of WCAG conformance, and must match the following pattern:

 EPUB Accessibility 1.1 - WCAG 2.X Level (A|AA|AAA)